ifazk/chobi/README.md

 ## Current feature deviations/shortcomings

 1. Chithi: I've decided not to handle clones when replicating datasets.
 Part of the reason is, I don't use clones myself.
 I haven't closed the door on clones, but for now we assume `--no-clone-handling`.
 2. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
 3. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
 This means no solaris.
 4. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.
 5. Chithi: Not supporting insecure direct connection.
+6. Chithi: For recursive syncs, by default we do a recrursive recv check before we start.
+This is to prevent multiple instances of chiti syncs for the same source and target running at the same time.
+This can be turned off using the `--no-recv-check-start` flag.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have